- All Products

 LED anatomy uses solid-state technology to convert electricity into light.
-Basically, LED lamps are made up of tiny light bulbs that are semiconductors fitted into an electrical circuit.
-When the lamp is turned on and electricity passes through these semiconductors, it causes them to emit photons of light and the lamp illuminates.
+Basically, LED modules are made up of tiny light bulbs that are semiconductors fitted into an electrical circuit.
+When the modules is turned on and electricity passes through these semiconductors, it causes them to emit photons of light and the fixture illuminates.
 LEDs offer an even spread of illumination, unlike HIDs that must be fitted with bulky reflectors to redirect light output.
 Overall, LEDs are much more efficient, with a difference you can immediately see.

 Historically, HID lights have been the go-to choice for parking lots and other sizable areas that require large amounts of visible light.
 However, they haven’t been the perfect solution, because the light produced isn’t always pleasing and most HIDs require an extended amount of time to warm up before they’re fully illuminated.
 While it’s true that installing HID lighting usually results in lower upfront costs, regular re-lamping and ballast replacement requirements often counteract these savings.
 Even with a higher initial investment, LED lighting offers a quicker ROI because LEDs have virtually no maintenance expenses.
 All these issues, combined with rapid technological advances that improved performance and lowered the price of LED products, have prompted many companies to make the switch.
 Consider these cost-specific HID vs LED comparisons to better understand why LED provides the ideal exterior lighting solution.